 The exceptions below apply to doctoral students who could not complete or did not apply for dissertation review while enrolled in the degree program.
 However, those who seek to complete their doctoral degree program after the application period for the exceptions has expired must apply for Degree Conferment by Dissertation Submission.
-(Articles 21 and 22 of the Guidelines for Degree Examination)
+(Articles 24 and 25 of the Detailed Regulations on Degree Examination)

 - i.
 A doctoral student who withdraws from the Institute after having (1) resided in a doctoral degree program for over three years, (2) attained the necessary credits for degree completion, and (3) applied to have their dissertation reviewed is awarded a doctoral degree if he or she passes the dissertation review.
-(Article 21 of the Guidelines on Degree Examination) - ii.
+(Article 24 of the Detailed Regulations on Degree Examination) - ii.
 A doctoral student who withdraws from the Institute after having resided in a doctoral degree program for over three years and attained the necessary credits for degree completion is awarded a doctoral degree if the following conditions are met: the student has submitted his or her dissertation and has begun procedures to have it reviewed within four years of his or her withdrawal, and then passes the dissertation review and academic ability assessment.
-(Article 22 of the Guidelines on Degree Examination)
+(Article 25 of the Detailed Regulations on Degree Examination)